ThrillStays

 Chamonix is the birthplace of ski mountaineering and remains one of the world’s premier ski touring destinations.
 The Mont Blanc massif provides a stunning backdrop, and the Chamonix valley offers a range of touring routes from gentle beginner-friendly outings to extreme alpine descents.

-For beginners, the classic first tour is the Col du Passon from Le Tour.
-It involves approximately 800 meters of climbing with moderate terrain and an open, north-facing descent that holds powder well.
+For beginners, the classic first tour is the Col du Passon from Le Tour — approximately 800 meters of climbing with moderate terrain and an open, north-facing descent that holds powder well.
 The Chamonix mountain guides (Compagnie des Guides de Chamonix, founded in 1821) offer introductory ski touring courses that combine instruction with actual tours.

-Best season: January through April Guided beginner tours: From 150 EUR per person per day (group), 400 EUR per day (private guide) Where to stay: Chamonix has hostels from 25 EUR and hotels from 60 EUR Getting there: Geneva airport is 1 hour away.
+Best season: January through April Guided beginner tours: From 160 EUR per person per day (group); from 420 EUR per day (private guide) Where to stay: Chamonix has hostels from 25 EUR and hotels from 65 EUR Getting there: Geneva airport is 1 hour away.
 Bus transfers from 15 EUR.

 Innsbruck, Austria

 Innsbruck and the surrounding Stubai, Sellrain, and Wipptal valleys offer an exceptional density of ski touring routes accessible directly from valley roads and villages.
-The Austrian Alpine Club (Alpenverein) maintains a network of mountain huts throughout the Alps that provide overnight accommodation, making multi-day hut-to-hut ski tours possible.
+The Austrian Alpine Club (Alpenverein) maintains a network of mountain huts throughout the Alps providing overnight accommodation for multi-day hut-to-hut ski tours.

-The Sellrain valley is particularly good for beginners, with several routes offering 600-1000 meters of climbing on moderate terrain with excellent descents.
-The Innsbruck area also benefits from a strong, well-organized avalanche forecasting service (Lawinenwarndienst Tirol).
+The Sellrain valley is particularly good for beginners, with several routes offering 600-1,000 meters of climbing on moderate terrain with excellent descents.
+Innsbruck also benefits from a strong avalanche forecasting service (Lawinenwarndienst Tirol).

 Hokkaido, Japan

-Japan’s northernmost island is famous for receiving extraordinary amounts of light, dry powder snow.
-Hokkaido receives an average of 15 meters of snowfall per season, and the snow is consistently cold and dry due to Siberian weather systems crossing the Sea of Japan.
-The result is powder skiing that is among the best in the world.
+Japan’s northernmost island receives extraordinary amounts of light, dry powder snow — an average of 15 meters of snowfall per season, with consistently cold and dry conditions produced by Siberian weather systems crossing the Sea of Japan.
+The result is powder skiing among the best in the world.

-The terrain around Niseko, Furano, and Asahidake is largely forested, with gentle gradients and abundant tree skiing.
-This makes it excellent for beginner tourers: the avalanche risk is lower in forested terrain, the navigation is simpler, and the powder is so deep that falls are consequence-free.
+The terrain around Niseko, Furano, and Asahidake is largely forested with gentle gradients and abundant tree skiing.
+This makes it excellent for beginner tourers: lower avalanche risk in forested terrain, simpler navigation, and powder so deep that falls are consequence-free.

 Best season: January through March Guided tours: From 30,000 JPY per person per day Where to stay: Niseko has hostels from 3,000 JPY and hotels from 8,000 JPY Getting there: Fly to New Chitose Airport (CTS) near Sapporo.
 Bus to Niseko (2.5 hours).